 A content management system (CMS) manages the creation and modification of digital content.
 It typically supports multiple users in a collaborative environment.

-Based on market share statistics, the most popular content management system is WordPress, used by more than 28% of all websites on the Internet, and by 59% of all websites using a known content management system, followed by Joomla and Drupal.
+Based on market share statistics, the most popular CMS is WordPress, used by more than 28% of all websites on the Internet, and by 59% of all websites using a known content management system, followed by Joomla and Drupal.

 Content management systems typically provide the following features:

 - Modularity and extensibility

 - Integrated audit logs

 - Compliance with various accessibility frameworks and standards, such as WAI-ARIA